 If you see one of these rattlesnakes, remember to give it space.
 These snakes should not be handled.
 If you live in an area where they are present, watch your step while outdoors and keep dogs on short leashes while walking through snake habitat.
 Be mindful walking around stumps, animal burrows and fallen trees, as rattlesnakes often use these habitat features for protection and foraging.

-Report rattlesnake sightings using the FWC Reporter App.
-If you have questions about snake safety, please contact your FWC Regional Office.
+Report rattlesnake sightings or if you have questions about snake safety, please contact your FWC Regional Office.